manulera/GenestorianLandingPageSource/content/internship/_index.md

 title: "Internships"
 ---

-If you are here, you may be interested in doing an internship working on Genestorian.
+If you are here, you might be interested in doing an internship working on Genestorian.

-You may not know know much biology, but don't worry!
+You might not know know much biology, but don't worry!
 An internship with us can also be an opportunity for you to learn about the fascinating world of genetics and genetic engineering.
 Here are some basics to understand the use-case we are trying to address.

 {{< table_of_contents >}}